fabikw/puzzle_checker/README.md

 The `answers.csv` must be compiled by a person that doesn't care about seeing the answers.

+## Features

-The program supports persistent state in case the server goes down.
+* The program supports persistent state in case the server goes down.
 Puzzles correctly solved (and a timestamp) are collected in a `correct.txt` file that is read at the beginning.
 The names of the puzzles in that file must match those in the `answers.csv` when restoring or they won't be recognized as solved (but the app will run properly).
+* Multiple people can connect at the same time (as a team).
+Whenever a correct answer is entered, it triggers a reload in all connected clients (needs javascript enabled).
+* Mobile friendly.

 The app is provided as is, under MIT license.